django/asgiref/specs/www.rst

 being designed for Python 2 and its different set of string types.

-The ASGI HTTP and WebSocket specifications instead specify each entry of the ``scope`` dict as either a bytestring or a unicode string.
-HTTP, being an older protocol, is sometimes imperfect at specifying encoding, so some decisions of what is unicode versus bytes may not be obvious.
+The ASGI HTTP and WebSocket specifications instead specify each entry of the ``scope`` dict as either a byte string or a Unicode string.
+HTTP, being an older protocol, is sometimes imperfect at specifying encoding, so some decisions of what is Unicode versus bytes may not be obvious.

 * ``path``: URLs can have both percent-encoded and UTF-8 encoded sections.
-  Because decoding these is often done by the underlying server (or sometimes even proxies in the path), this is a unicode string, fully decoded from both UTF-8 encoding and percent encodings.
+  Because decoding these is often done by the underlying server (or sometimes even proxies in the path), this is a Unicode string, fully decoded from both UTF-8 encoding and percent encodings.

-* ``headers``: These are bytestrings of the exact byte sequences sent by the client/to be sent by the server.
+* ``headers``: These are byte strings of the exact byte sequences sent by the client/to be sent by the server.
 While modern HTTP standards say that headers should be ASCII, older ones did not and allowed a wider range of characters.
   Frameworks/applications should decode headers as they deem appropriate.

-* ``query_string``: Unlike the ``path``, this is not as subject to server interference and so is presented as its raw bytestring version, undecoded.
+* ``query_string``: Unlike the ``path``, this is not as subject to server interference and so is presented as its raw byte string version, percent-encoded.

-* ``root_path``: Unicode to match ``path``.
+* ``root_path``: Unicode string to match ``path``.

 Version History